-The term 'Fiscal Policy' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Fiscal Policy' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Fiscal policy is a government policy for managing the economy.
 In these actions, a government changes its tax rates and spending amounts.
 They do this to influence the national economy in a certain way.
 Fiscal policy’s sister strategy is called monetary policy.
 In this complementary series of government actions the central bank adjusts the country’s money supply.
 They do this to pursue the national economic goals.